tbrockman/cf-takehome/README.md

-│   ├── handlers # Misnomer, there's only a single handler and it's responsible for /links/ API functionality │   └── models # Not really database models, I just threw some types here ├── scripts # If there were scripts, they would be here │   └── init # A folder container the command to create the search index in Redis └── Makefile # Initially intended to be the entrypoint for most work in the repo, ended up falling mainly to package.json
+│   ├── handlers # Misnomer, there's only a single handler and it's responsible for /links/ API functionality │   └── models # Not really database models, I just threw some types here ├── scripts # If there were scripts, they would be here │   └── init # A folder containing the command to create the search index in Redis └── package.json # Typical package.json, contains entrypoints for working on the project as well as listed dependencies Makefile # Initially intended to be the entrypoint for most work in the repo, ended up falling mainly to package.json README.md # This file
 ```

 ## Prompt